 Is tooth bonding permanent?

 No. Tooth bonding is reversible and repairable.
 Bonding material can chip and crack.
 It is important to avoid habits such as biting fingernails, chewing on pens, ice, or other hard food objects, or using your bonded teeth as an opener.
-Call your dentist if you notice any sharp edges on a bonded tooth, any chips or pieces falling off, or if your tooth feels odd when you bite down.
+Call our dentist if you notice any sharp edges on a bonded tooth, any chips or pieces falling off, or if your tooth feels odd when you bite down.

 Can my dentist remove tooth bonding?